archetype2142/car-garage/README.md

 press enter
 ```

-Following above steps will print a final invoice of the car, its details and price.
+Following above steps will print a final invoice of the car, including its details and price.